openzipkin/zipkin-js/README.md

 [![npm version](https://badge.fury.io/js/zipkin.svg)](https://badge.fury.io/js/zipkin)
 [![Gitter chat](https://badges.gitter.im/openzipkin/zipkin.svg)](https://gitter.im/openzipkin/zipkin?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is a library for instrumenting Node.js applications.
-It uses a lot of new JavaScript features and syntax, so Node.js version 6 or newer is required.
+This is a set of libraries for instrumenting Node.js and browser applications.
+The `zipkin` library can be run in both Node.js and the browser.

 If you'd like to try this out right away, try our [example app](https://github.com/openzipkin/zipkin-js-example) which shows how tracing services looks.